farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 > The `console.log` is an `identifier` (and it's in `source position`) that we didn't created, but it is an `identifier`.
 The `JavaScript engine` has that available to us as sort of like an `auto global` (it's already in `global scope`).
 And when it find it (in `global scope`), and look at the `value` of it, it's an `object`, it has a `method` call `log`, so it can `invoke` it.
 >
-> If `JavaScript engine` look up for `identifier`, first asks for it in current `scope` if it wasn't there, it goes up one level until to `global scope`, that's call the `lexical scope`.
+> If `JavaScript engine` look up for `identifier`, first asks for it in current `scope` if it wasn't there, it goes up one level until it gets to `global scope`, that's call the `lexical scope`.

 Now in line 5, `console.log`, there a reference to `identifier`.
 Not one that we created, but there is an `identifier` (a marble ) on the list.
 Which is call `console`, that's got to exist somewhere.
 The `JavaScript engine` has that available to us as sort of like an `auto global`.
 Not something we created, but it's available nonetheless.